 - 1. Any type of dress, appearance or hairstyle constituting a disruption of the educational process will not be permitted. - 2.
 All clothing will be clean. - 3.
-Belt, waist, wallet or neck chains/collars are not permitted. - 4.
-Outer garments must cover all undergarments.
+Belt, waist, wallet or neck chains/collars are not permitted.

+- 4. Outer garments must cover all undergarments.
 Bare midriffs are prohibited. - 5.
-Students will be clean, well-groomed and not pose a disruption to class. - 6.
-Students may not wear clothing that exhibits obscene statements, pictures or gestures. - 7.
-Clothing with slogans or trademarks pertaining to alcohol, drugs, tobacco or gangs will not be permitted. - 8.
+Shorts worn must exceed fingertip length. - 6.
+Students will be clean, well-groomed and not pose a disruption to class. - 7.
+Students may not wear clothing that exhibits obscene statements, pictures or gestures. - 8.
+Clothing with slogans or trademarks pertaining to alcohol, drugs, tobacco or gangs will not be permitted. - 9.
 Appropriate footwear must be worn at all times.